 You may have had thoughts like this go through your head when eating something delicious, then thinking about your own cooking.
 Well, I have anyways.

-In this article, I will look at a few of the most important ingredients used to create those unique, mouth watering flavors found in many popular Japanese dishes.
+In this article, I have researched a few of the most important ingredients used to create those unique, mouth watering flavors found in many popular Japanese dishes.

-With just a few ingredients, you too will also be able to start creating authentic, delicious Japanese flavors.
+With these ingredients (and some practice), you will soon be able to start creating authentic, delicious Japanese flavors.
 Your friends will think you are a sorcerer.
 Read on to find out more.

 If you go to the supermarket and look at all the different spices, seasoning, and sauces available, you will easily be overwhelmed.
 You may think to yourself, “Just buy some pre-made food or instant ramen and call it a day.”